DimitrisBovasianos/CustomAuthorization/README.md

 In the custom authentication backend we make call to the first's app API with urllib to obtain access token.

-We save the refress token in sessions and little before it expired we make a another request in the API,
+We save the refress token in sessions(There more than ways to save the tokens model etc) and little before it expired we make a another request in the API,

-to obtain another
+to obtain another.